Marsupial Trouble

 Natural possum deterrents

 Natural possum deterrents affect differently their senses, and the most effective ones repel because of their smell, taste or both.
 Sometimes, but less often, they work because of how they feel (food texture).
-You can use natural deterrents in the garden to stop the possums from eating your plants and fruits, or in roof cavities or other closed parts in your home, where the possum might be hiding.
+You can use natural deterrents in the garden to stop the possums from eating your plants and fruits or in roof cavities or other closed parts of your home, where the possum might be hiding.

 Possums are protected species in Australia by Wildlife Act 1975!
 Harming them or interfering with their natural habitat is illegal.
 Which means the deterrents you use can be used only on your property and never directly on the animals.